peopleinfo/worm-zone/.trae/documents/worm-zone-prd.md

 ### 4.3 Responsiveness

-**Landscape-Only Design**: The entire application is optimized exclusively for landscape orientation on mobile devices.
-Orientation lock is enforced at the application level to prevent rotation to portrait mode.
+**Portrait-Held Landscape Design**: The entire application is designed for users holding their devices in portrait orientation while the game interface is visually rotated 90 degrees using CSS transforms.
+This approach provides an optimal landscape gaming experience without relying on native screen orientation APIs, making it compatible with mini-app environments that may restrict device orientation controls.

 ## 5. Technical Architecture